 Distaste flashed across Thornton.
 “Where to start?
 During CARE’s reorganization wars, the earlier dean tried to create a new Department of Social Studies by merging College faculty for park and nutritional sociology with CARE’s existing department of economics.
 It had only been Maxwell’s abrasiveness that saved the latter.
 ‘You can’t do that,’ he stormed.
 ‘They’re economists, for Christ’s sake, not social scientists. . .’”

 Thornton paused.
 “Actually, one of his award-winning articles argues that the solution to the lack of government transparency is to auction off government’s right to tax.
 That way, there’d be little left for government to be transparent about.
 To this man, it is transparency this, transparency that—Maxwell said it so often it was the surest sign that here was one, very bored man.
+If ever we needed proof that a culture is in decline when everyone says it’s at its height. . .
 I mean, I do have my own defects, but his transparency, this bubble of thin consommé and straight gin?
 Never!”

 To be continued as it hasn’t ended